 Falling in love with Cameron Madden was the easy part.

-Now that I’ve healed, it’s time for me to give him all that love back.
-It’s time to find firm ground I can stand on, because in spite of Cameron’s love, the past still haunts me.
+Now that I’ve healed, it’s time for me to finish what I started so I can give him all that love back.
+It’s time to find firm ground I can stand on, because in spite of Cameron’s love the Cortez cartel still haunts me.

 ★★★★★ "What a wonderful Christmas story that gives you the angst, steam, and the warm and fuzzies, with a few laughs thrown in!!!” ~ Tami, Reviewer